 LEGAL INVESTMENTS AND ELIGIBILITY TO SECURE PUBLIC FUNDS IN TEXAS . . .
-Section 1201.041 of the Public Security Procedure Act (Chapter 1201, Texas Government Code) provides that the Bonds are negotiable instruments governed by Chapter 8, Texas Business and Commerce Code, and are legal and authorized investments for insurance companies, fiduciaries, and trustees, and of the sinking funds of municipalities or other political subdivisions or public agencies of the State.
-With respect to investment in the Bonds by municipalities or other political subdivision or public agencies of the State, the Public Funds Investment Act (Chapter 2256, Texas Government Code) requires that the Bonds be assigned a rating of "A" or its equivalent as to investment quality by a national rating agency.
-See "- RATING."
-In addition, various provisions of the Finance Code provide that, subject to a prudent investor standard, the Bonds are legal investments for state banks, savings banks, trust companies with capital of at least one million dollars or more, and savings and loan associations.
-The Bonds are eligible to secure deposits to the extent of their market value.
-No review by the City has been made of the laws in other states to determine whether the Bonds are legal investments for various institutions in those states.
+Section 1201.041 of the Public Security Procedures Act (Chapter 1201, Texas Government Code) provides that the Certificates are negotiable instruments governed by Chapter 8, Texas Business and Commerce Code, and are legal and authorized investments for insurance companies, fiduciaries, and trustees, and for the sinking funds of municipalities or other political subdivisions or public agencies of the State of Texas.
+With respect to investment in the Certificates by municipalities or other political subdivisions or public agencies of the State of Texas, the Public Funds Investment Act, Chapter 2256, Texas Government Code, requires that the Certificates be assigned a rating of not less than "A" or its equivalent as to investment quality by a national rating agency.
+See "OTHER INFORMATION - RATING" herein.
+In addition, various provisions of the Texas Finance Code provide that, subject to a prudent investor standard, the Certificates are legal investments for state banks, savings banks, trust companies with capital of one million dollars or more, and savings and loan associations.
+The Certificates are eligible to secure deposits of any public funds of the State, its agencies, and its political subdivisions, and are legal security for those deposits to the extent of their market value.
+The City has made no investigation of other laws, rules, regulations or investment criteria which might apply to such institutions or entities to purchase or invest in the Certificates for any of the foregoing purposes or limit the authority of such institutions or entities to purchase or invest in the Certificates for such purposes.
+No review by the City has been made of the laws in other states to determine whether the Certificates are legal investments for various institutions in those states.

 FINANCIAL ADVISOR . . .
-Specialized Public Finance Inc. is employed as Financial Advisor to the City in connection with the issuance of the Bonds.
-The Financial Advisor's fee for services rendered with respect to the sale of the Bonds is contingent upon the issuance and delivery of the Bonds.
-Specialized Public Finance Inc., in its capacity as Financial Advisor, has not verified and does not assume any responsibility for the information, covenants and representations contained in any of the legal documents with respect to the federal income tax status of the Bonds, or the possible impact of any present, pending or future actions taken by any legislative or judicial bodies.
+Specialized Public Finance Inc. is employed as Financial Advisor to the City in connection with the issuance of the Certificates.
+The Financial Advisor's fee for services rendered with respect to the sale of the Certificates is contingent upon the issuance and delivery of the Certificates.
+Specialized Public Finance Inc., in its capacity as Financial Advisor, has relied on the opinion of Bond Counsel and has not verified and does not assume any responsibility for the information, covenants and representations contained in any of the legal documents with respect to the federal income tax status of the Certificates, or the possible impact of any present, pending or future actions taken by any legislative or judicial bodies.

-The Financial Advisor has provided the following sentence for inclusion in this Official Statement.
+The Financial Advisor to the City has provided the following sentence for inclusion in this Official Statement.
 The Financial Advisor has reviewed the information in this Official Statement in accordance with, and as part of, its responsibilities to the City and, as applicable, to investors under the federal securities laws as applied to the facts and circumstances of this transaction, but the Financial Advisor does not guarantee the accuracy or completeness of such information.